-The outputs of both amplifiers (A1 and A2) in Figure 20 can not swing closer to the supplies (AVSS and AVDD) than 100 mV.
+The outputs of both amplifiers (A1 and A2) in Figure 18 cannot swing closer to the supplies (AVSS and AVDD) than 100 mV.
 If the outputs OUT_P and OUT_N are driven to within 100 mV of the supply rails, the amplifiers saturate and consequently become nonlinear.
 To prevent this nonlinear operating condition, the output voltages must meet Equation 5.